AbdelRahmanRahal/Slop-as-a-Service/README.md

 ## Disclaimer

 This is a joke project.
 Please don't actually use this in production.
-Then again, we can't stop you.
+Then again, I can't stop you.

 ---